 Centrally located on the islands interior, you’re only 20 minutes from any coast, including the fabulous beach at Boderne.

-Visit www.novasol.co.uk for villas and apartments across Europe from just £299 per week – From spacious Spanish villas with pools to cosy countryside cottages in Scandinavia, you’re sure to find something for you.
-Book today for 15% off selected holiday homes in Denmark!
+Visit www.novasol.co.uk for villas and apartments across Europe from just £299 per week – From spacious Spanish villas with pools to cosy countryside cottages in Scandinavia, you’re sure to find something for you (and click here for the whole range of holiday homes in Denmark!)